 The Former Yugoslav Republic of Macedonia: Enhancing Inter-Ethnic Community Dialogue and Collaboration in FYR Macedonia

 - Key national and local institutions made significant progress in strengthening inter-ethnic dialogue, collaboration and coordination.
-Grant scheme implemented to enhance the role of civil society in the area of inter-ethnic relations.
-Relations between ethnic communities and local self-governments strengthened.
+Grant scheme were implemented to enhance the role of civil society in the area of inter-ethnic relations.
+Relations between ethnic communities and local self-governments were strengthened.

 - Digital educational content was developed and launched to promote multi-culturalism and inter-ethnic relations in schools.
 A Life Skills-Based Education curriculum was developed and adopted as compulsory for all secondary schools in the country.
 Youth centers providing joint extra-curricular activities were established in the cities of Kumanovo, Kicevo and Struga.